Limited English Proficiency (LEP)

 Accessibility of Documents and Records

-All final draft and final approved plans, programs, and studies produced by SJTPO are available online, at the SJTPO office, and all State Depository Libraries in the region, which make major government agency documents available for viewing by the public at no cost.
+All final draft and final approved plans, programs, and studies produced by SJTPO are available online, at the SJTPO office, and at select libraries in the SJTPO region.

-If, for any reason, an individual is unable to view documents on the SJTPO website, the SJTPO office, or any State Depository Library in the SJTPO region, noncolor copies may be requested.
+If, for any reason, an individual is unable to view documents on the SJTPO website, the SJTPO office, or any of the select libraries in the SJTPO region, noncolor copies may be requested.
 Fees for copies are $0.05 per letter page or $0.07 per legal page.
 Copies may be picked up at the SJTPO office for no additional charge or mailed at the expense of the receiver.
 The SJTPO may waive totals under $1.00.
 Printing and postage costs must be paid by receiver prior to mailing.
 Checks or money orders must be made out to the South Jersey Transportation Authority (SJTA).
 Cash is not accepted.

 SJTPO strives to ensure members of the public can participate in projects and programs, and this includes making accommodations for individuals with disabilities and those with limited English proficiency.
 To help members of the public understand the accommodations available to them, Staff created an Accessibility Brochure.